kaltura/playkit-js-smartswitch/README.md

 ### Plugin Config

-* Make sure your player id is confiured to bundle the playkit-smartswitch: "playkit-smartswitch":"{latest}"
+* Make sure your player id is configured to bundle the playkit-smartswitch: "playkit-smartswitch":"{latest}"

 #### default config